thevpc/nuts/README.md

 ## Windows Systems
 On Windows systems, first launch will create a new Nuts Menu (under Programs) and a couple of Desktop shortcuts to launch a configured command terminal.
-  + **nuts-cmd-0.7.0** : this shortcut will open a configured command terminal. **nuts** command will be available as well as several nuts companion tools installed by **ndi** by default
+  + **nuts-cmd-0.7.1** : this shortcut will open a configured command terminal. **nuts** command will be available as well as several nuts companion tools installed by **ndi** by default
-  + **nuts-cmd**       : this shortcut will point to the last installed **nuts** version, here 0.7.0
+  + **nuts-cmd**       : this shortcut will point to the last installed **nuts** version, here 0.7.1

 Any of these shortcuts will launch a nuts-aware terminal.

 Supported Windows systems include Window 7 and later.

 ## MacOS Systems
-Installation will worl seemlely on MacOS as far as you are using bash shell.
-All Linux installatio notes apply then.
+Installation will work seamlessly on MacOS as far as you are using bash shell.
+All Linux installation notes apply then.

 ## Test Installation
 To test installation the simplest way is to open a nuts-aware terminal and type :